1yefuwang1/vectorlite/README.md

 6. Metadata filter(rowid filter) requires sqlite3 >= 3.38.
 Python's built-in `sqlite` module is usually built with old versions.
 Please use a newer sqlite binding such as `apsw` if you want to use metadata filter. knn_search() without rowid fitler still works for old sqlite3.
 7. The vector index is held in memory.
 8. Deleting a row only marks the vector as deleted and doesn't free the memory.
 The vector will not be included in later queries.
 However, if another vector is inserted with the same rowid, the memory will be reused.
+9. A vectorlite table can only have one vector column.

 # Acknowledgement
 This project is greatly inspired by following projects